Sir Humphrey de Trafford, 4th Baronet

 Sir Humphrey Edmund de Trafford, 4th Baronet MC JP DL (30 November 1891 – 6 October 1971) was a prominent English racehorse owner, and the grandfather of Brigadier Andrew Parker Bowles.
 He was the son of Sir Humphrey de Trafford, 3rd Baronet, and Violet Alice Maud Franklin.

 Early life

-Trafford was educated at The Oratory School and the Royal Military College, Sandhurst.
-After training he was commissioned into the Coldstream Guards as an officer.
+Born in London, Trafford was educated at The Oratory School and the Royal Military College, Sandhurst.
+After training he was commissioned into the Coldstream Guards as an officer in 1911.

 He fought with distinction in the First World War and was awarded the Military Cross in 1917.

 Personal life

 He married the Hon.
 Cynthia Hilda Evelyn Cadogan, daughter of Henry Arthur Cadogan, Viscount Chelsea and the Hon.
 Mildred Cecilia Harriet Sturt, on 2 October 1917.
 They had four daughters: